TrudeEH/web/content/notes/ready/how_to_computer/index.md

 ### Addition

-Adding two numbers can be done using a simple, manual algorithm: By adding the last bit of both numbers first, carry if necessary, then move on to the next number, and so on.
+Adding two numbers can be done using a simple, manual algorithm: By adding the last *bit* of both numbers first, carry if necessary, then move to the next number, and so on.

 | **+** | 0 | 1  |
 | ------- | --- | ---- |